birdears/birdears/README.md

 alias birdears="PYTHONPATH='/home/YOUR\_USERNAME/my-git-repos/birdears-root' python -m birdears"
 ```

-**explantion**: the `PYTHONPATH` environment varible will make the birdears module be executed from that especified directory, having preemptiessness even if there is already another version installed via `pip`.
+**explantion**: the `PYTHONPATH` environment varible will make the birdears module be executed from that especified directory, having preemptiness even if there is already another version installed via `pip`.

 ## Running